 He served with the Battalion in Egypt and on September 16, 1916 became Company commander of D Company and was simultaneously promoted to temporary Captain.
 He reverted to temporary Lieutenant on October 30, 1916 when he relinquished command.

+On January 11, 1918 he was seconded for duty with the Royal Engineers and was struck off the strength of the Battalion.
 He left the army as a full Captain and in July 1922 married Louise Ashworth in Chorlton, Manchester.
 By 1939 they were living in Middlesex and he was working as a Chemist.

 Captain Hugh George Shatwell died in January 1959 in Middlesex and was survived by his wife.
 He was 70 years old.